 Stand alone or go home

 Canada is seen as leader on the world stage when it comes to the nascent cannabis industry.
 At last count the country had more than 130 federally licensed producers of recreational and medical cannabis.
-Contrast that highly competitive field with one biopharmaceutical company looking to take novel cannabinoid-derived molecules and turn them into prescription medications that would be covered by private and public drug plans.
+Contrast that highly competitive field with one biopharmaceutical company looking to take novel cannabinoid-derived molecules and turn them into pharmaceutical cannabinoids and prescription medications that would be covered by private and public drug plans.
 That one company is Tetra Bio-Pharma.